omerwe/polyfun/README.md

 1. `--skip-Ckmedian` - This tells PolyLoc to partition SNPs into bins using scikits-learn instead of Ckmedian.
 This is a suboptimal clustering, so Ckmedian is preferable.
 You should only specify this argument if rpy2 and/or Ckmeans.1d.dp are not installed on your machine or you can't get them to run.
 2. `-num-bins <K>` - this specifies the number of bins to partition SNPs into.
 By default PolyLoc will try to estimate this number.
 You should specify this number if either (a) you specified `--skip-Ckmedian` (because scikits-learn cannot estimate the number of bins) or (b) the estimation is too slow.

-## PolyLoc stage 2: Compute LD-scores for these bins
+## PolyLoc stage 2: Compute LD-scores for the SNP bins
 This stage is similar to the LD-score computation stage in PolyFun.
-Here is an example command that computes LD-scores for the PolyLoc bins in chromosome 1:
+In this stage PolyLoc will compute LD-scores for each SNP bin.
+This is the most computationally intensive part of PolyLoc.
+PolyLoc can compute LD-scores for all chromosomes in the same run, or for only one chromosome at a time.
+The second option is recommended if you can run multiple jobs on a cluster.
+Here is an example that computes LD-scores for only chromosome 1:
 ```
 python polyloc.py \
     --output-prefix output/polyloc_test \